Adjustments and Refunds

 Room and board charges are prorated on a per-day basis through the date the student formally checks out of campus housing.
 The student is financially responsible for the condition of his or her vacated room.

-If a student withdraws from Lewis & Clark on or before the 15th day of the semester, the fee for the Student Health Insurance Plan and the Green Energy Fee will be reversed in full.
-If a student withdraws after the 15th day of the semester, the fee for the Student Health Insurance Plan and the Green Energy Fee will not be adjusted.
+If a student withdraws from Lewis & Clark on or before the 15th day of the semester, the Student Health Insurance Plan, Green Energy, and Media fees will be reversed in full.
+If a student withdraws after the 15th day of the semester, the Student Health Insurance Plan, Green Energy, and Media fees will not be adjusted.
 Please note: If claims have already been processed through the student health insurance plan before the student's withdrawal, the insurance fee will not be reversed.

 Miscellaneous charges such as library fines and Student Health Services charges will not be adjusted if a student withdraws from Lewis & Clark.